MURPHYENGINEERING/ucpuemu/README.md

   halt            ; result: A = 10, B = 3

 fun:
-  ldi   a 3       ; interfere with register A store myvar a   ; write A into memory at myvar ret
+  ldi   a 3       ; interfere with register A to demonstrate push/pop store myvar a   ; write A into memory at myvar ret